Biodiversity Conference 2026

 About the Conference

-The Royal Society for Protection of Nature (RSPN) is pleased to host the White-bellied Heron International Conference in Bhutan on 25–26 March 2026.
-This global platform will bring together researchers, policy-makers, conservationists, academicians, and practitioners to exchange knowledge, share experiences, and explore solutions for advancing the conservation of the Critically Endangered White-bellied Heron (WBH).
+The Royal Society for Protection of Nature (RSPN) will be hosting the White-bellied Heron International Conference in Bhutan on 25–26 March 2026.
+This platform will bring together researchers, policy-makers, conservationists, and academicians to exchange knowledge, share experiences, and explore solutions for advancing the conservation of the Critically Endangered White-bellied Heron (WBH).

 As part of RSPN’s ongoing five-year project “Developing Ecosystem-based Solutions for Managing Biodiversity Landscapes in Bhutan”, supported by BMUV-IKI, Germany, the conference aims to strengthen collaborative efforts in saving this rare species and its fragile habitats.